reidlightning/reidlightning/README.md

 ## Hi.
 I'm Reid.

-I'm a web dev with a bunch of infrastructure admin experience.
+I recently pivoted my career from infrastructure to web dev.
+I'm enjoying work a *lot* more now, and I'm learning all kinds of cool stuff!

 ### At work
 - Prestashop (PHP)